 The phone buzzed.
 Raine scooped it up off the table, grinned at whatever the message contained, and then took my hand.

-Outside, in the weak morning sunlight, the Scribble turned to watch us as Raine led me out of the cafe.
+Outside, in the weak morning sunlight, the scribble turned to watch as Raine led me out of the cafe.

 “Uh, Raine?”
 I gulped and pulled my coat closer around myself.